zachdt/zachdt/README.md

 My website should include all relevant links and contact info.

-Moving to NYC ASAP! looking for full time work as a Full Stack and/or Frontend SWE.
-Contact me!
+Moving to NYC, looking for full time work!